Jeroneo/go_game_browser/README.md

 - **KataGo vs. Standard LLMs:** Standard text-generation models (GPT, Llama, etc.) do not inherently understand the spatial strategy of Go.
 KataGo combines Monte Carlo Tree Search (MCTS) with a specialized neural network trained exclusively on Go, making it vastly superior for this task.

-- **Client-Side Capture Logic:** KataGo enforces Go rules internally when generating moves, but it does not stream board state back to the browser.
-Rather than adding a separate `/api/board` endpoint and an extra round-trip per move, capture detection is implemented directly in the frontend using three pure JS functions — `getNeighbors`, `getGroup`, and `getLiberties`.
-After any stone is placed, all opponent groups with zero liberties are deleted from `boardState` before the canvas is redrawn.
-The suicide rule (placing into a group with no liberties) is also handled.
+- **Client-Side Rule Enforcement:** KataGo enforces Go rules internally when generating moves, but it does not stream board state back to the browser.
+Rather than adding a dedicated `/api/board` endpoint and an extra round-trip per move, all rules are implemented directly in the frontend in pure JS. `tryPlaceStone()` simulates every player placement on a temporary copy of the board, resolves opponent captures, then checks for suicide and Ko before committing anything.
+AI moves go through a separate `applyAIMove()` path that skips validation (KataGo guarantees legality) but still resolves captures and records the position.
+Ko detection uses positional superko: `serializeBoard()` fingerprints every board state into `boardHistory`, and any move whose resulting fingerprint already appears in that list is rejected.

 - **Docker & CI/CD:** Setting up KataGo manually requires OS-specific binaries, neural network weight files (`.bin.gz`), and custom GTP configuration.
 Docker automates all of this.
 A GitHub Actions CI/CD pipeline automatically builds and pushes the image to GHCR on every push to `main`, so no local build is required.